iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 Products that ignore these principles will quickly become too expensive to use.
 Products that design for **compression, context, and efficiency** will win.

-Gartner's research underscores this reality.
-They predict that over 40% of agentic AI projects will be scrapped by the end of 2027 due to escalating costs and unclear business value.
-Most of these initiatives are still in early, experimental stages and often driven by hype rather than practical application.
-Gartner also notes a trend of “agent washing,” where vendors mislabel conventional AI tools as agentic without true autonomous capabilities (source: [Reuters](https://www.reuters.com/business/over-40-agentic-ai-projects-will-be-scrapped-by-2027-gartner-says-2025-06-25))
+Gartner’s research underscores this point: more than 40% of agentic AI projects are expected to be scrapped by 2027 because costs spiral out of control and business value remains unclear ([Reuters](https://www.reuters.com/business/over-40-agentic-ai-projects-will-be-scrapped-by-2027-gartner-says-2025-06-25)).
+In other words, ignoring token economics isn’t just inefficient—it can be fatal to the viability of entire product lines.

 Anthropic’s **Model Context Protocol (MCP)** is an early signal of what’s coming.
 It shows how agents can manage multi-step processes across tools in a structured, context-aware way.